 Aphthous stomatitis is not caused by a virus and is not contagious.
 Instead, it’s caused by problems with oral hygiene or damage to mucous membranes.
 Some causes include:

 - dry tissues from breathing through the mouth due to clogged nasal passages

-- small injuries due to dental work, accidental cheek bite, etc.
+- small injuries due to dental work, accidental cheek bite, or other injuries

-- sharp tooth surfaces, dental braces, or retainers
+- sharp tooth surfaces, dental braces, dentures, or retainers

 - food sensitivities to strawberries, citrus fruits, coffee, chocolate, eggs, cheese, or nuts

 - allergic response to certain bacteria in the mouth

 - inflammatory bowel diseases